 What Is the Difference Between a Will and an Estate Plan?

-The Six Essential Components Your Estate Plan Must Include
+The Six Essential Components Estate Planning Must Include

 To develop the most comprehensive estate plan, you must include the following six essential components:

 The most fundamental, well-known aspect of estate planning is a last will and testament, which specifies your wishes concerning the management and distribution of your assets.
 While not as exhaustive as an estate plan, a will is still incredibly helpful and will often form part of a more thorough estate plan.
 Your will should include the selection of an executor, or the person who supervises the estate settlement process from the first step to completion.
 An executor will hold responsibility for collecting your assets, paying your bills and debts, submitting tax returns, petitioning for court documents, and distributing your assets on your behalf.
 You can choose more than one executor, and many people decide to appoint a lawyer or financial advisor as a co-executor.

 A trust is a fiduciary agreement that allows one person to maintain assets to benefit another person or persons.
 This instrument comprises a settlor who creates the trust, a trustee who manages it, and beneficiaries who accept the benefits stipulated in the trust.
 A trust can be prepared in various ways and can stipulate precisely how and when beneficiaries receive the assets it contains.
 Trusts generally are handled outside of probate, meaning beneficiaries may secure access to them in a shorter time than would be involved in an asset transfer based on a will.